gvwilson/thirdbit/src/fiction/santas/index.md

 but at least it was subtler
 than the hacksaw someone had put in his underwear drawer.

-"Oh, and there's a letter for you," the desk santa added, rummaging around for a moment before handing Finner a square brown envelope covered in a confetti explosion of interdimensional stamps.
+"Oh, and there's a package for you," the desk santa added, rummaging around for a moment before handing Finner a heavy rectangle wrapped in sturdy brown paper and covered in a confetti explosion of interdimensional stamps.
-Someone had carefully blacked out the address below Finner's name, but careful blocky letters in the corner spelled out "S. Greenwood, Isla del Tesoro".
+Someone had blacked out the address below Finner's name, but careful blocky letters in the corner spelled out "S. Greenwood, Isla del Tesoro".

-He took the letter back to his room and lay down once again with the letter on his chest.
+He took the package back to his room and lay down once again with it beside him.
 One of the toy reinder in the mobile hanging from the ceiling was missing a hoof.
 You could study the mobile for hours and not notice it,